 What is UCSA Dental?

 UCSA Dental is a subsidised dental scheme available to UC students.
 We are able to assist students with accessing quality, affordable, basic dental treatment.
+We are a routine clinic and not equipped to handle dental emergencies.

 Table of Contents: